Gianuzzi/AstroBould/README.md

 ⌨️ **Particles Input File**

-Both modes require the existence of a particles file (e.g. _particles.in_) containing all particles (initial conditions) to be integrated.
+Both modes require the existence of a particles/moons file (e.g. _particles.in_) containing all bodies (initial conditions) to be integrated in parallel.
 You can generate this file using [make_particles.py](./tools/make_particles.py).
-Configuration is found between lines [87 and 93](./tools/make_particles.py#L87#L93).
+Configuration is found between lines [87 and 94](./tools/make_particles.py#L87#L94).

 ### 1. **Dependent Mode**

-- A single integration is performed, including the asteroid and many particles simultaneously.
+- A single integration is performed, including the asteroid and many particles/moons simultaneously.
 - Tasks related to each particle (e.g., force calculations, orbital elements, etc.) are parallelized internally.
 - Requires OpenMP support.
 Compile using:
 ```console